9 Most Expensive Neighborhoods in NYC

 1. NoHo (North of Houston Street)

-Some of the nicest apartments in the neighborhood are 40 Bond, 50 Bond, 40 Bleecker Street, and 21 Astor Place.
+Today, NoHo is known for its luxury loft apartments with high ceilings and boutique residential buildings.
+Some of the most desirable addresses include 40 Bond, 50 Bond, 40 Bleecker Street, and 21 Astor Place.

 2. Hudson Yards